GACJ/complib-help/docs/compositions/adding_compositions_overview.md

 !!! warning
     Unlike [deleted methods](../methods/adding_methods.md/#editing-and-deleting-methods), compositions are deleted immediately and can no longer be recovered.
 If you have [shared the composition via a public link](#sharing-via-public-link), or if the composition has been linked to from an external site such as [BellBoard](https://bb.ringingworld.co.uk/), the link will no longer function.

     **You should exercise great caution when deleting a composition which has been shared publicly, especially if there is any possibility of its being rung.** If a composition has already been rung, you should avoid deleting it altogether.
-If deletion is absolutely necessary, then you should supply a redirection to another Complib presentation of the same composition.
-See **Redirecting external references** below.
+If deletion is absolutely necessary, then you should supply a redirection to another Complib presentation of the same composition (see below).

 ### Redirecting external references
-Complib allows various external sites such as BellBoard ([https://bb.ringingworld.co.uk/](https://bb.ringingworld.co.uk/)) to reference public compositions via their Composition Id.
+As noted above, Complib allows various external sites such as [BellBoard](https://bb.ringingworld.co.uk/) to reference public compositions via their Composition Id.
 Deleting a composition will break any external links which reference it.

-For this reason, the delete confirmation prompt lets you specify another composition which any such external links should be redirected to: simply enter the alternative composition's Composition Id in the provided text box.
+The delete confirmation prompt lets you specify another composition which any such external links should be redirected to: simply enter the alternative composition's Composition Id in the provided text box.
 The Composition Id can be found in the [Library Details tab](overview.md/#library-details) on its composition page; it is also the string of numbers at the end of the composition page URL.

 !!! warning
     The redirection process cannot be undone, unless the new composition is also one that you own.
 You should be certain that the new composition is an appropriate substitute for the old one before redirecting.